What is an Audit?

 Internal vs. External Audits

-Internal audits are performed by employees of the same company.
+Internal audits are performed by employees within the company.
 The audits tend to focus less on the financial statements, and greater emphasis is placed on a company’s operations and corporate governance.

 Internal audit reports are not available to the public but are provided to a company’s executives and audit committee to provide an overview of the organization’s performance across different areas.
 The areas can include risk management, internal controls, and compliance.

 External audits involve independent auditors hired to express an opinion on the accuracy of a corporation’s financial reporting.
-For public companies, the results of an external audit are reported to the public and are conducted following the Generally Accepted Accounting Principles (GAAP).
+For public companies, the results of an external audit are reported to the public and are conducted following the Generally Accepted Audit Standards (GAAS).

 Most large companies engage with one of the Big Four accounting firms to conduct an audit of their financial statements.
 To put it into perspective, the Big Four firms audit more than 99% of the S&P 500 companies.